DevPacoLuna/Interurban-Challenge/README.md

 export default SignUpSignIn;
 ```

-`PS I have to change a little sections because Im using typescript`
+Since this was one of the most time-consuming tasks, I decided to generate the styles using SaaS modules.

 prompt: `give me the styles but with scss module`